lairuikeji/Etherwave/README.md

 # Etherwave
 Etherwave

 /*
-This creates a public tradeable fungible token in the Ethereum Blockchain. https://github.com/ethereum/wiki/wiki/Standardized_Contract_APIs
+This creates a public tradeable fungible token in the Ethereum Blockcha1in. https://github.com/ethereum/wiki/wiki/Standardized_Contract_APIs

 Unmodified this will create a cryptoasset with a fixed market cap